How to Best Support your Favorite Audiobook Creators

 How do Authors get paid for Audiobooks?

 Let’s delve deeper.
 How do authors get paid for audiobooks?
-Depending on the platform, authors get paid royalties either for you purchasing the audiobook, for downloading it, or per minute you listened.
+Depending on the platform, authors get paid royalties either for purchases of the audiobook, for downloads, or per minute listened.

 Screenshot of the ACX website, saying "Turn your book into an audiobook.
 Your audiobook will be sold through these retailers: Audible, Amazon iTunes"